Manuscript Preparation

 Authors' Guide for Manuscript Preparation for Tribology Online

 Submission of your paper to our journal proceeds totally online by uploading of your electronic files.
-Currently, we can accept following type of files for manuscript, Tables, Figures, etc. The uploaded files will be converted automatically to pdf file for your confirmation, peer-review process and your archival purpose.
+The uploaded files will be converted automatically to PDF file for your confirmation, peer-review process and your archival purpose.
 Please DO NOT upload PDF file.
+Currently, we can accept the following types of files:

 When submitting revised manuscript after peer-review process, use RED-COLORED FONT to indicate revisions in manuscript.
-DO NOT USE underline.
-‘Response to reviewers’ file is required.
+DO NOT use underline.
+‘Response to reviewers’ file (MS Word) is required.

 1. Manuscript format

-Manuscripts should be prepared using accepted word-processing software (MS Word), and the text should be double-spaced in single-column format.
-The accepted manuscript after peer-reviewing will be edited to double-column layout in the publishing process.
+Manuscripts should be prepared using accepted word-processing software (MS Word), and the text should be double-spaced in single-column format (accepted manuscripts after peer-review process will be typeset in double-column layout for publication).

 All pages should be numbered consecutively starting with the title page.
-A standard font of 10 points (or greater) should be used.
+A standard font (Times New Roman or equivalent) of 10 points (or greater) should be used.

-The various sections of the manuscript should be assembled in the following sequence:
+The following sections of the manuscript should be assembled in the following sequence:

 Abstract and Keywords (single page)